-- A1 Theory : current concepts, principles and theories relevant to the Music Technology industry - A2 Techniques : methods, tools and enabling technologies used in the area of creative Audio Technology - A3 Applications : applications of techniques developed within music technology - A4 Professional Issues : An understanding of legal and ethical issues relating to the use of technology developed within Audio Technology
+- A1 Theory: core concepts, principles and theories relevant to the Music Technology industry - A2 Techniques: methods, tools and enabling technologies used in the area of creative Music Technology - A3 Applications: applications of techniques developed within music technology - A4 Professional Issues: Basic legal and ethical issues relating to the use of technology developed within Music Technology

-- B1 Understanding of the techniques that relate to the Music and Audio industry - B2 Be aware of problems and recognise opportunities to apply solutions - B3 Construct arguments that incorporate specialised Audio Technology knowledge - B4 Include the contents of articles and other sources, and display understanding of their relative importance and relevance to an area of study
+- B1 Basic understanding of the techniques that relate to the Music and Audio industry - B2 Be aware of problems and recognise opportunities to apply solutions - B3 Construct arguments that incorporate specialised Music Technology knowledge - B4 Include the contents of articles and other sources, and display understanding of their relative importance and relevance to an area of study

-- C1 Utilise a range of techniques, support tools and development environments - C2 Produce work demonstrating music-technical competence and appropriate manipulation of audio material - C3 Work as a member of a development team, contributing to the execution of a shared design and implementation task
+- C1 Utilise a range of techniques, support tools and development environments - C2 Produce work demonstrating music-technical ability and appropriate manipulation of audio material - C3 Work as a member of a team, contributing to the execution of a shared design and implementation task - C4 Undertake and report a self-directed individual programme of investigation

-- D1 Communication: Communicate clearly in written reports and oral presentations using appropriate language. - D2 IT Skills: Retrieve information using search engines, browsers and catalogues; use appropriate IT facilities to prepare portfolio of work. - D3 Numeracy: Develop mathematical skills in the processes of investigation and design. - D4 Problem Solving: Analyse practical problems and offer potential solutions. - D5 Working with Others: engage with team projects using available support tools; explore working as part of a team. - D6 Self Learning: Organise activity and manage time in a programme of self-directed study.
+- D1 Communication: prepare written reports and oral presentations using appropriate language. - D2 IT Skills: Retrieve information using internet, browsers and catalogues; use IT facilities to prepare portfolio of work. - D3 Numeracy: Develop basic music mathematical skills in the processes lab development - D4 Problem Solving: describe practical problems and offer potential solutions. - D5 Working with Others: engage with team projects using available support tools; explore working as part of a team. - D6 Self Learning: Organise activity and manage time throughout the modular programme

-Level Five:
+Level Five

-- A1 Theory : current concepts, principles and theories relevant to the Audio Technology industry - A2 Techniques : methods, tools and enabling technologies used in the area of creative

-Music Technology

-- A3 Applications : established applications of techniques developed within music technology - A4 Professional Issues : legal and ethical issues relating to the present and future use of technology developed within Audio Technology
+- A1 Theory: current concepts, principles and theories relevant to the Music Technology industry - A2 Techniques: methods, tools and enabling technologies used in the area of creative Music Technology - A3 Applications : established applications of techniques developed within music technology - A4 Professional Issues: Discuss legal and ethical issues relating to the present and future use of technology developed within Music Technology

-- B1 Evaluate and apply judgement to the techniques that relate to the Music and Audio industry - B2 Analyse problems and recognise opportunities to apply appropriate techniques to their solution - B3 Apply informed and reasoned arguments, descriptions and proposals that incorporate specialised Audio Technology knowledge - B4 Interpret the contents of articles and other sources, and form a judgement of their relative importance and relevance to an area of study
+- B1 Evaluate and apply judgement to the techniques that relate to the Music and Audio industry - B2 Analyse problems and recognise opportunities to apply appropriate techniques to their solution - B3 Apply informed and reasoned arguments, descriptions and proposals that incorporate Music Technology knowledge - B4 Interpret the contents of articles and other sources, and form a judgement of their relative importance and relevance to an area of study

-- C1 Make effective use of a range of techniques, support tools and development environments - C2 Produce work demonstrating audio technical expertise and manipulation of audio material - C3 Work as a member of a development team, contributing to the planning and execution of a shared design and implementation task - C4 Plan, undertake and report a self-directed individual programme of investigation, design and implementation
+- C1 Make effective use of a range of techniques, support tools and development environments - C2 Produce work demonstrating Music technical expertise and manipulation of audio material - C3 Work as a member of a development team, contributing to the planning and execution of a shared design and implementation task - C4 Plan, undertake and report a self-directed individual programme of investigation, design and implementation